vidyagames998/vidyagames998.github.io/eldenring/index.md

 When you are ready you can head into the castle northwest from stormhill shack grace and face the first boss without too much struggle.

-This boss should be possible even with a +0 halberd and not doing any of the optional rune farming or upgrading your imps.
+This boss should be easily doable even with the Longsworn Greatsword and not doing any of the optional rune farming or upgrading your imps.

-To make this and a future boss easier you should get the Margit shackle for 5k runes.
+That said to make this and a future boss easier you should get the Margit shackle for 5k runes.
 Just east of the telescope in Limgrave is a cave.
 Inside the cave is a mini boss called Patches.
 Kill him and use the bell bearing at the two sisters in the round table hold to buy the shackle.
 When used during the Margit fight it traps the boss for about 5 seconds and gives you plenty of time to just wail on him.
 You can use it twice in the battle.

 For additional help I would summon the sorcerer rogier (ai helper) at the yellow summon before the battle and cast your fanged imps immediately at the start of the fight.

 After defeating the first boss, head to the gate, talk to the guy and go through the front door storming your way into the castle.
 You basically want to [run all the way to the North East](https://www.youtube.com/watch?v=1mBdjb-jQFI&t=53s) and get ready to fight the second boss.
 To make life easier if you follow the left side when running in and immediately turn around there's a grace right above the entrance.
 From here jump over the edge and run up the right side to the next grace.
 From that grace stay off the path and follow the grass to avoid the flame arrows until you get into the courtyard and the next grace on the back left wall.
 From here take the elevator up and over to the boss grabbing some reusable crafting pots along the way.

-Before fighting this boss I recommend getting a +5/6 golden halberd and +5/6 fanged imps.
-I also recommend doing a quick sidequest to unlock Nephelia who you can summon to help you fight the boss.
+Before fighting this boss I recommend getting a +5/6 golden halberd and +5/6/7 fanged imps.
+You should also run back and unlock Nephelia who you can summon to help you fight the boss.
 From the grace before the boss turn around run past the troll and to the right of the golden seed there's a entrance with a female hero class npc.
-Unlocking Nephelia now and using her helps a lot for later on to track her down when doing Seluvis's quest.
+If you don't do this now you will have a hard time tracking her down later on when doing Seluvis's questline.

-Now we can take on godrick the grafted
+## Godrick the Grafted

 Use the npc summon to get help against boss, cast contagious fury, cast golden vow, use physick, step inside and summon imps.
 Run up and do some jump R1's and charged R2's.
-When he dies equip golden scarab for extra runes.
+Right before he dies equip golden scarab for some extra runes.

-After the boss you can head east of stormveil castle along the long bridge path and get the Godrick great rune, you can use rare expensive consumable rune arcs to get a stat boost until you die.
+After the boss you can head east of stormveil castle along the long bridge path and get the Godrick great rune, you can use rare expensive consumable rune arcs to get a stat boost until you die and they disappear.
 I'm not a fan of burning consumables like this so I don't use it often.
 You can also keep heading North and it'll take you to Liurnia.

 Next up is the raya lucaria castle.
 It's in the middle of Liurnia, you need to [get the key](https://www.youtube.com/watch?v=zy5em746nAQ) from behind the magic dragon west of the town.
 You do not need to kill the dragon.
 The Castle itself is very easy as a strength build.
 It's [linear](https://www.youtube.com/watch?v=f4jBaPFZAXM&t=174), just run through, make your way up, kill the red dog, then the queen.
 After killing the queen you get the ability to change spec with easily available [larval tears](https://www.youtube.com/watch?v=VauyWwBwiHA) and leave the strength build if you want and switch to something like a [magic build](https://www.youtube.com/watch?v=pi7eXTxb0vw).
 I would recommend against it though unless you love exploring as you will have to get a ton of different items.